camilagazolla/SEMIA_genome_analysis/index.md

 Can consume 🐡

-- File with 16S rRNA gene sequences (.FASTA)
+- File with containing the 16S rRNA gene sequences (.FASTA) extracted from genome assemblies (rna_from_genomic, on https://www.ncbi.nlm.nih.gov/assembly)

 - TAB-delimited data with strain names and NCBI genome assembly_accession (.txt)

 Can provide 🍣

-- Table with taxonomic assignments from phylum to genus (.tab)
+- Table with taxonomic assignments from order to genus (.tab)

 On R: